 What is N-Butanol?

-Normal butanol (also known as n-butanol) is a primary alcohol with a molecular formula of C4H10O.
-N-butanol is a colourless liquid of medium volatility and a characteristic banana-like odour.
-It only has limited miscibility in water, however is easily soluble in regular solvents such as ethers, alcohol, glycols and hydrocarbons.
+n-Butanol (also known as normal butanol and n-butyl alcohol) is a primary alcohol with a molecular formula of C4H10O.
+It has a colourless liquid of medium volatility and a characteristic banana-like odour. n-Butanol only has limited miscibility in water, however it is easily soluble in regular solvents such as ethers, alcohol, glycols and hydrocarbons.
 This solvent is very flammable, with a flashpoint of around 35° C.

 The Production of N-Butanol